JavaMoney/jsr354-ri/moneta-core/src/main/asciidoc/userguide.md

 money1 = money1.with(Monetary.getRounding());
 ```

-All tests were executed on a notebook with an +Intel i7 2.6GHz+ processor with SSD.
+All tests were executed on a notebook with an `Intel i7 2.6GHz` processor with SSD.
 The VM was not configured in any special way.

-This test is executed 100000 times for each monetary amount class +M+:
+This test is executed 100000 times for each monetary amount class `M`:

 _Performance Test Results for monetary arithmetic, no implementation mix_
 ```properties